junxit/us-congress-bills-119/metadata.md

 - 2025-12-03 — Introduced in Senate
 - 2025-12-03 — Referred to the Committee on Rules and Administration. (text: CR S8486)
+- 2025-12-17 — Committee on Rules and Administration.
+Reported by Senator McConnell without amendment.
+Without written report.
+- 2025-12-17 — Committee on Rules and Administration.
+Reported by Senator McConnell without amendment.
+Without written report.
+- 2025-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 296.